murilo-arruda/deepesg-challenge/README.md

 - Search for weather information about brazilian cities.
 - Fuzzy Search functionality on a list of all cities in the country.
-- Save cities weather information for compare.
+- Save cities weather information to compare.
 - Comparison table with sorting
 - Data persistence.
 The saved cities will persist on browser.

 ## Front-End

-[NextJS](https://nextjs.org/) comes with a number of tools and features which help the development proccess and the perfomance and quality of the app.
-Furthermore is possible to create an API direct in the project making NextJS a good choice for the problem.
+[NextJS](https://nextjs.org/) comes with a number of tools and features which help the development proccess, perfomance and quality of the app.
+Furthermore is possible to create an API direct in the project, making NextJS a good choice for the problem.

-[Typescript](https://www.typescriptlang.org/) for better control of the application and a safety layer while writing code saving hours of bug hunting.
+[Typescript](https://www.typescriptlang.org/) for better control of the application and a safety layer while writing code, saving hours of bug hunting.

 [TailwindCSS](https://tailwindcss.com/) is a CSS utility framework used for an quickly app Design.

 [fuse.js](https://fusejs.io/) is a powerful fuzzy-search library.
-Used for fuzzy-search an list with 5000+ cities. (you can check the list of the cities in the file public/listacidades
+Used for fuzzy-search an list with 5000+ cities. (you can check the list of the cities in the file public/listacidades.json

-[react-error-boundary](https://github.com/bvaughn/react-error-boundary) for protect the state of application without crash everything when something unexpected occurs. the library also provides an Fallback functionality while waiting for the API response.
+[react-error-boundary](https://github.com/bvaughn/react-error-boundary) to protect the state of application without crash everything when something unexpected occurs.
+The library also provides an Fallback functionality while waiting for the API response.

 ## Server (API)

-Using `NextJS API Routes` it's make easy to create an almost zero configuration API.
+Using `NextJS API Routes` it's make easier to create an almost zero configuration API.
 Basically the API accept `POST` requests from the Front-End and return the weather information about the queried city.
-The api start together with the development script `npm run dev`.
+The API start together with the development script `$npm run dev`.

 ## Getting Started